saurabh-857/subdomain_enumerator/CONTRIBUTING.md

-# Contributing to Subdomain-Enumerator
+# Contributing to subsniffer

-Thank you for your interest in contributing to Subdomain-Enumerator!
+Thank you for your interest in contributing to subsniffer!
 This Rust-based tool for enumerating subdomains and resolving A and AAAA DNS records welcomes contributions from the community.
 This document outlines the process for contributing to ensure a smooth and consistent development experience.

 ### How to Contribute